Canonical Variates in Wasserstein Metric Space: Experiments

 In Figure~\ref{fig:1}(a), we compare the performance in terms of classification accuracy and AUC achieved by CVW and PMM across different numbers of Gaussian components and the two schemes of clustering (CVW-C versus CVW-S).
 For PMM, performance based on GMM-S's (separate clustering) is better than that from GMM-C's (combined clustering).
 This observation may be attributed to better fitting of GMM by separate clustering.
 When dimension reduction is applied, however, the difference in AUC or accuracy becomes negligible.
 We also note that for both PMM and CVW, the performance is stable across different number of components in the GMM.
 In addition, dimension reduction to a single dimension yields consistently better results than classification in the original dimension.
 The improvement is remarkable in terms of accuracy.
 By AUC, the improvement from dimension reduction is most noticeable for GMMs formed based on combined clustering.

-In Figure~\ref{fig:1}(b), we compare CVW-S and CVW-C with LR, RF, and SVM.
-Note that the GMMs used by LR, RF, and SVM are of the GMM-C type, the same as those used by CVW-C. We found that for LR, RF, and SVM, using both the proportions and the means yield on average the best performance.
-Hence we only report results in this case.
-For SVM, linear kernel is the best among RBF and polynomial at degree 3.
+In Figure~\ref{fig:1}(b), we compare CVW-S and CVW-C with SVM, RF, LR, and MLP.
+Note that the GMMs used by these four methods are of the GMM-C type, the same as those used by CVW-C. For SVM, linear kernel is the best among RBF and polynomial at degree 3.
 For LR, we use elastic net to estimate the logistic model.
-In terms of AUC, SVM performs clearly worse than the other three approaches, and it is most sensitive to the number of components in GMMs.
-In terms of accuracy, LR performs the worst.
-In terms of AUC, LR, CVW-S, and CVW-C achieve similar results.
+SVM is most sensitive to the number of components in GMMs and performs substantially worse than other methods when that number is 3 or 5.
+In terms of both accuracy and AUC, CVW-S and CVW-C achieve similar results and outperform the four benchmark methods.
 As shown in the legends on the right hand side of the plots, when averaged over $\zeta\in\{3, 5, 7, 10\}$, CVW-S achieves the highest AUC.
-In terms of average accuracy, CVW-S and CVW-C reach the same level, and are considerably better than that by SVM (the second best).
-As shown by the standard deviation of the AUC or accuracy in the parenthesis, all the algorithms perform stably when $\zeta$ changes.
+In terms of average accuracy, CVW-S and CVW-C reach the same level, and are considerably better than RF and MLP (the second best).
+As shown by the standard deviation of the AUC or accuracy in the parenthesis, CVW-S and CVW-C perform most stably when $\zeta$ changes.

 To further study the sensitivity of CVW to the number of components in GMM, we conduct the following study where the GMMs of training and test subjects have different numbers of components and are generated by different clustering schemes.
 Denote the collections of GMM-S-$\zeta$'s, $\zeta=3, 5, 7, 10$, respectively by $\mathbb{D}_i$, $i=1, ..., 4$ and the collections of GMM-C-$\zeta$'s, $\zeta=3, 5, 7, 10$ by $\mathbb{D}_i$, $i=5, ..., 8$.
 Take $\mathbb{D}_1$ as an example.
 In leave-one-out evaluation, we trained our model using GMMs in $\mathbb{D}_1$, leaving out one patient.
 We then applied this model to the left-out patient represented by a GMM from each $\mathbb{D}_i$, $i=1, ..., 8$.
 So for any given $\mathbb{D}_i$, we obtained $8$ evaluation results, each corresponding to which $\mathbb{D}_j$ the test data come from.
 The results are shown in Figure~\ref{fig:2} (left plot for AUC and right plot for accuracy).
 For each training data $\mathbb{D}_i$, we also computed the average performance over all test data $\mathbb{D}_j$'s (the solid lines in the plots).
 In addition, when the training $\mathbb{D}_i$ and test $\mathbb{D}_j$ match, that is, $i=j$, we indicate the performance by a circle in the plots.
 As shown in the figure, the mismatch between the training $\mathbb{D}_i$ and testing $\mathbb{D}_j$ does not cause much difference in performance, especially viewed from an average sense.
 Sometimes, the mismatched test data even yield slightly better results than the matched test data.